-When you do not wish to earth-ground the System Ground, rotate the Ground Jumper out of theway, but leave it attached to one of the binding posts (Figure B-2).
-This prevents it from getting lost.
-If you lose the jumper, run a wire between the binding posts to earth the system.
+When Earth Grounding the System Ground is not desired, the Ground Jumper should be rotated out of the way but left attached to one of the binding posts.
+This will prevent it being lost.
+If the jumper has been misplaced, a wire can be run between the binding posts to Earth the system.